 Four miles in, I find myself halfway across the creek, water up to my waist, my left foot in North Carolina and my right foot in Tennessee, going down.
 Turns out the rocks in Slickrock Creek are very slick, and my hiking shoes have slipped in opposite directions.
 What I’m trying to say is that I’m a 36-year-old man who, for the first time in his life, is doing the splits.
 In rushing water.
 In the middle of a virgin forest that’s shielded itself from man for centuries.
 With nobody downstream to laugh at me.
 With no guide on the rocks to advise me.
 With no human being within at least 4 miles of me.
 With lots of worries.

 The only voices I hear are in my head, from my more experienced hiking friends, who told me over and over during the week leading up to this trip that I should not, under any circumstance other than a considered and chosen death, attempt this hike alone.

-I live in what most real estate agents would say is a leafy neighborhood, about a half a mile outside uptown Charlotte.
-In the summer I can sit on my front porch and listen to the chirp of blackbirds and the song of sparrows, and in the winter, when the leaves are down, I can see the top of the 48-story Duke Energy Building, home of the nation’s largest electric holding company.
+I live in what most real estate agents would say is a leafy neighborhood, about a half a mile outside uptown Charlotte, North Carolina.
+In the summer I can sit on my front porch and listen to the chirp of blackbirds and the song of sparrows, and in the winter, when the leaves have fallen, I can see the top of the 48-story Duke Energy Building, home of the nation’s largest electric holding company.

 That’s just one segment of local news.
 It doesn’t include television.
 It doesn’t include national news.
-It doesn’t include marketing campaigns and friends’ social media updates and all of the other components of a world in which your time is someone else’s commodity, a world in which seemingly everyone’s trying to find ways to reach through your phone and into your living room and steal your attention, just for a minute, promise.
+It doesn’t include marketing campaigns, friends’ social media updates and all of the other components of a world in which your time is someone else’s commodity, a world in which seemingly everyone is trying to find ways to reach through your phone and into your living room to steal your attention, just for a minute, promise.